swopnilnep/swopnilnep/README.md

 ### Hi there 👋

 I'm Swopnil.
 I study Computer Science and Data Science at Luther College, IA.
-Welcome to my GitHub!
+Welcome to my GitHub.

 You can view more of my work at `swopnil.com` and reach me at `_ @ swopnil.com` or `t.me/swopnilnep`.
-If you have a project or opportunity that you like to involve me in, send me an email or DM!
+If you you would like to reach me securely, use [🔑](https://keybase.io/swopnil).

 **Here is a categorized index of some of my projects on GitHub.:**